ryan-story/pmpp/chapter-18/README.md

 ### Exercise 4

 **Use Fig. 18.13 to explain how control divergence can arise when threads in a block process a bin in the neighborhood list.**

+Depending on the number of atoms in the neighboring bins, different threads will need to iterate over different numbers of atoms.
+This can cause control divergence.
+There are some ways to mitigate this (like introducing dummy, 0-energy atoms), but they come at a cost (e.g., wasted space, increased memory bandwidth).